-Put simply, although there are some supplements that have been scientifically validated to aid in health and performance, there is no supplement you need to take in order to improve your general health and physical appearance.
+Put simply, although there are some supplements that have been scientifically validated to aid in health and performance, there's no supplement you must take in order to improve your general health and physical appearance.
 The two things you do need to do, however, are:

-In addition to practicing better eating habits and regularly enjoying physical activity, there are a few supplements scientifically proven safe and effective that can aid you in getting into better shape.
-Two of those are protein and caffeine.
+But if you really feel the need to supplement, go with protein and/or caffeine.
 A quality protein powder can serve as the protein part of a meal, a snack or a pre- or post-workout shake.
-And if you’re a coffee drinker, you’ll love to hear that research has shown that caffeine can increase endurance, blunt pain and burn more fat.
+And if you're a coffee drinker, you'll love to hear that research has shown that caffeine can increase endurance, blunt pain and burn more fat.

 According to Jose Antonio, Ph.D., CEO of the International Society of Sports Nutrition, "No one 'needs' to consume dietary supplements for sports.
 But don't confuse 'need' with the better question of whether a supplement will help you achieve a particular goal.
 For example, if you aren't a fish eater, how else will you get the right amount of the omega-3 fatty acids?
 If you're vegan, how will you get enough creatine, a substance that helps both the brain and your skeletal muscles?
 Supplements, of course.
 Supplements should be used judiciously as an adjunct to great training and a balanced diet."